smith/jesyll/README.markdown

       "body"  : "Welcome!"
     }

+Notice:

+* The metadata (date, title, source-type) in the file takes precedence over the metadata in the filename.
+(This lets you have "clean URLs" without extensions, among other things)
-Notice the `$layout` attribute is not part of the source item.
+* The `$layout` attribute is not part of the source item.
 It is used by the Jesyll engine rather than by JSON Template.

 Source Items As JSON
 --------------------